plomgrading/plom/doc/source/faq.rst

 How can I clone a server so that it accepts scans intended for another server?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You need two things from the existing server: the server specification `.toml` file and (if multi-versioned) the question-version map `.csv`.
+You need three things from the existing server: the server specification `.toml` file, the question-version map `.csv`, and the classlist.
 Double-check that the `.toml` file contains the ``publicCode``, something like: ``publicCode = "12345"``.